 Success in designing a neural network depends on a clear understanding of the problem.
 Our problem is to predict the daily closing price, so the traders can use it to make their trading more successful.
 Same as the mentioned type of analysis: fundamental and technical, there are fundamental and technical data that can be used as input variables.
-Fundamental data are mainly represented via fundamental parameters, like local and global economy and market parameters, which despite technical data are in general prices and volume from historical trading on the stock market.
+Fundamental data are mainly represented via fundamental parameters, like local and global economy and market parameters, which despite technical data are harder to interpret as an input variables for short term prediction.
+Technical data are in general prices and volume from historical trading on the stock market.
 In the [5] is proposed "keep it simple and short" KISS method which uses only technical data from every day trading and some derived technical data.
 In our approach we will use the same input variables which are: